We regularly update our Privacy Notice; it was last updated in May 2018.

 Transfering personal data abroad

-We may process your personal information using services hosted outside the European Economic Area, but only where a data processing agreement is in place that complies with obligations equivalent to the principles of the Data Protection Act 1998 and any successor legislation.
+We may process your personal data using services hosted outside the European Economic Area, but only where a data processing agreement is in place that complies with obligations equivalent to the principles of the Data Protection Act 2018.

 Further processing of personal data